 Late Pat Stenson was a great champion for Longford town

-Late Pat Stenson, Park Road and late of Dublin Road, Longford town
+Tribute: ‘Pat Stenson was a man who wanted to get things done and was very persistent in doing so’

-Late Pat Stenson, Park Road and late of Dublin Road, Longford town
+Late Pat Stenson, Park Road & late of Dublin Road, Longford town

 Longford town lost a great promoter and champion on Saturday, following the death of well known and highly respected pharmacist, former urban and county councillor and Longford Chamber of Commerce President, Pat Stenson.